fdavidbmedina/Spotify-Data-Wrapped/README.md

 ## Future plans
 - Create a website to make it easier to view and present the data
+- Allow to copy and paste full json and read the data from there rather than letting them download this project?
 - Custom time frame searches ( day to day )
 - Table with all the artist and time streamed with a search function
 - Implement Spotify API and help to create a top 50 song playlist with our data